tommcfarlin/My-Social-Networks/README.txt

 This widget is used to demonstrate the <a href="http://github.com/tommcfarlin/WordPress-Widget-Boilerplate">WordPress Widget Boilerplate</a>.

-It was also used in the WpTuts article <a href="javascript:;">Writing Maintainable WordPress Widgets</a>.
+It was also used in the WpTuts article <a href="http://wp.tutsplus.com/tutorials/widgets/writing-maintainable-wordpress-widgets-part-1-of-2/">Writing Maintainable WordPress Widgets</a>.

 == Installation ==